mos-adebayo/graphql-apollo-react/README.md

-# Lyrical-GraphQL
+# GraphQL-React-Apollo
-Starter project from a GraphQL course on Udemy.com
+A project that identifies the use of the following technologies
+* GraphQL
+* React
+* Apollo